Orthodontist vs Cosmetic Dentist

 If you are interested in Invisalign, a cosmetic dentist can help you with this procedure.
 Invisalign is a process in which invisible trays are fitted to your mouth.
 These trays, after several months, will realign your teeth.
 You will leave with a straighter smile.

-If you are still unsure about whether you need to see an orthodontist or cosmetic dentist, your regular dentist can help.
+If you are still unsure about whether you need to see an orthodontist or cosmetic dentist, your general dentist can help.
 They will examine your teeth and help direct you in the path that makes the most sense for you and your teeth.